Ana Mar Fernández Pasarín

 Núria is currently an Assistant Professor at the Constitutional Law Department, University of Barcelona.
 She holds a PhD in European Law from Oxford University (Rafael del Pino and British Spanish Society scholarships).
 Her doctoral thesis, developed under the supervision of Prof. Paul Craig, focused on EU law and pro-independence movements within EU Member States.
 She also holds an MA in Law and Diplomacy from the Fletcher School, at Tufts University (“la Caixa” scholarship) and a Degree in Law from the University of Barcelona

 Daniel Navarro holds an MA in European Integration Studies from the Autonomous University of Barcelona (UAB) and a degree in Law from the University of Girona.
 His MA final thesis focused on citizenship by investment schemes in the European Union.
-Between 2021 and 2022, Daniel did an internship at the European Documentation Centre and joined the Jean Monnet Chair of European Policies of the UAB as a Chair assistant.
-His main objective is to develop a career in the field of European Studies.
+Between 2021 and 2022, Daniel did an internship at the European Documentation Centre and joined the Jean Monnet Chair of European Policies of the UAB as a chair assistant.
+In 2023, he started working for the Barcelona Center for European Studies (BACES) as a research assistant.